Christian Schmidt Brewing Company: William H. Pflaumer era

 Schmidt family ownership of the company ended in April 1976 when it was sold to William H. Pflaumer.
 Pflaumer, then 42 years old, owned both a Schmidt's distributorship and a large beer trucking company.
 Pflaumer paid $15.9 million for Schmidt's, using only $150,000 of his own money and borrowing the rest.

 Billy Pflaumer, as he was known, had started in the beer trucking business in 1959 with one truck and $7,000, and he grew his business into a company with 118 tractors and 275 trailers.
-He also acquired a Schmidt's beer distributorship which he grew to be the company's largest, sometimes by using tactics that antagonized other Schmidt's distributors.
+He also acquired a Schmidt's beer distributorship, which he grew to be the company's largest, sometimes by using tactics that antagonized other Schmidt's distributors.
 Along the way, he had brushes with the law, including a conviction in 1972 for mislabeling kegs of Ballantine beer as Schaefer, Piel's or Schlitz beer.
 There were also allegations of connections with organized crime figures.
 Pflaumer, who wore sunglasses due to a congenital eye condition, was a workaholic who rarely drank.
 Although he had no formal education beyond high school, he was quick with numbers and savvy about business.
 Pflaumer was once described as a mix between Jimmy Cagney and Albert Einstein.

 In October 1977, Schmidt's purchased the brands of Rheingold Breweries Inc., which had been one of the largest brewers in the New York area.
-Prior to the sale, Rheingold had projected 1977 sales of 1.2 million barrels, and it was expected that the addition of Rheingold's labels would increase Schmidt's output by about 1.0 million barrels a year.
+Prior to the sale, Rheingold had projected 1977 sales of 1.2 million barrels, and it was expected that the addition of Rheingold's labels would increase Schmidt's output by about a million barrels a year.
 Schmidt's paid $5 million for Rheingold's brands and $2 million for its Orange, New Jersey brewery, which it closed and sold.
-Production was shifted to Philadelphia and 625 Rheingold employees lost their jobs.
-Schmidt's also quickly sold two of the labels it had acquired.
-McSorley's Ale was sold to Henry F. Ortlieb Brewing Co. of Philadelphia, and Esslinger (the brand of a Philadelphia brewery that had closed in 1963) was sold to the Lion of Wilkes-Barre, Pennsylvania.
+Production was shifted to Philadelphia, and 625 Rheingold employees lost their jobs.
+Schmidt's also quickly sold two of the labels it had acquired: McSorley's Ale was sold to Henry F. Ortlieb Brewing Co. of Philadelphia, and Esslinger (the brand of a Philadelphia brewery that had closed in 1963) was sold to the Lion of Wilkes-Barre, Pennsylvania.

 In early 1978, the brands of the Erie Brewing Company were acquired.
 Erie Brewing had been producing about 300,000 barrels annually in the mid-1970s.

 Schmidt's also expanded its own product line during this period.
 In 1977, it introduced Schmidt's Bavarian and Schmidt's Oktoberfest and it produced Schmidt's Bock for the first time since 1969.
 In 1978, Schmidt's Light was introduced.